Chapter 24 Pushy Engineer Introduces HimselfElizabeth Lin Johnson

 I got up and went to the girls' table.
 They’d been watching from afar and began their innuendos and teasing as I sat down.

-Setting it on the table I glibly replied.
+Setting it on the table, picking up my sandwich, I glibly replied.

 “A half ounce, you’re only good for half a date?"

-He stared, stunned with no cocky smile.
+He stared back stunned with no cocky smile.
 He took the package and wrapping, put them in his coat pocket and left without a word.
 It didn't matter if we went out or not.
 If we did it was going to be on my terms.
-That was what my mind said but Vixen said a half-ounce was fine.
+That was what my mind said but Cobra hissed a half-ounce was fine.

 The next lunch he had an ounce bottle, boxed but unwrapped as if to say he too was indifferent.